Residents and Fellows: Benefits of Locum Tenens after Training

 As a physician in training, you spend years studying and logging long hours at a hospital.
-Once you graduate, you’ll develop new mentors, but you will no longer have an academic system to lean on.
-When you contemplate your options post-residency or fellowship and how each one could support your personal goals, consider the many benefits of working locum tenens.
+Once you graduate, you’ll develop new mentors but no longer have an academic system to lean on.
+When contemplating your options post-residency or fellowship and how each could support your personal goals, consider the many benefits of working locum tenens.

 If you received your training in a large medical center, you may wonder what it would be like to practice in a small group setting, rural hospital, or government facility.
-On the other hand, if you did your residency in a teaching hospital, you could be leaning toward a similar position because you really enjoyed the atmosphere and you see a future in that setting.
+On the other hand, if you did your residency in a teaching hospital, you could lean toward a similar position because you really enjoyed the atmosphere and see a future in that setting.

 Check out different locations

-You may have always lived in the suburbs but fantasize about the unique energy of the city.
+You may have always lived in the suburbs but fantasize about the city's unique energy.
 Or, maybe you trained in a Midwest college town but really want to head to the West Coast and dip your toes in the sand.
-There are plenty of other places between that spectrum that range in charm and benefits.
+Plenty of other places between that spectrum range in charm and benefits.

 Locum tenens offers the ability to bounce around the country.
 If you’re unsure of your ideal relocation, this provides a unique perspective on day-to-day life in each location before you make large life decisions or put down roots.